get10acious/rops_h1_poc_analytics/README.md

-# RewardOps Analytics - Natural Language Analytics POC
+# LoyaltyAnalytics - Natural Language Analytics POC

 A complete implementation of an intelligent admin homepage with natural language analytics capabilities.
 This project demonstrates a fully functional real-time analytics chatbot that can query loyalty program databases and generate visualizations using natural language, built with modern MCP (Model Context Protocol) integration.

 ## 🎯 Project Overview

-This is a **working implementation** of a dynamic, intelligent "mission control" for RewardOps loyalty program analytics.
+This is a **working implementation** of a dynamic, intelligent "mission control" for loyalty program analytics.
 The system allows non-technical users to ask plain English questions about merchants, users, and redemption data, receiving interactive data visualizations in real-time.

 ### Key Features